The Singer Featherweight (and 301) was specifically designed for you to easily service and maintain. "But where do I start?!"

 We'll teach you the SDOCS method, the EXACT same procedures we use in the Sewing Doc professional service shop located in Cumming, Georgia.
 Here's how it all breaks down:

-Here you'll begin learning how to identify machine models, understanding the Singer serial number system, the anatomy of a machine to identify missing parts, and how to assess how much work needs to be done on your machine.
-We'll also talk about tools and materials you'll need.
+This might sound heavy, like a high school math class, but it's not!
+Here you'll start learning about the differences in the 221, 222, and 301 models, how to identify machine models, understanding the Singer serial number system, the anatomy of a machine to identify missing parts, and how to assess how much work needs to be done on your machine.

 We'll start talking about tools, both the bare minimum and tools to daydream about, setting up your workspace, and we'll start removing the covers and key parts of the machine.